Talk to Local Expert

 • Travel insurance, emergency evacuation, and personal medical expenses

-• Any donations along the trail and anything not mentioned above
+• Donations along the trail and anything not mentioned above

-• Guide/transfer in Pokhara and Kathmandu for sightseeing
+• Guide and transfer services in Kathmandu and Pokhara for sightseeing

 Trip Equipments